lmc2179/lmc2179.github.io/drafts/whats_the_point.md

 All of these are actually quite decent answers.
 But the point is to do all this stuff to make better decisions

 Decision process
-Analysis --> Decision --> Evaluation --> Improvement
+Analysis --> Choice --> Evaluation --> Improvement